Guillemsc/LinuxMintSetup/README.md

 # Filesystem
 - Install Thunar through the package manager.
 - Add shortcut with command `thunar` and key `Super + E`.
+- On Thunar, go to Edit, Preferences, Behavior, and enable Open new thunar instances as tabs.

 # Screenshot
 - Install Flameshot through the package manager.